What is OrderFlow Trading and how to read it? – Beginners guide

-Through the order book, there are only limit orders visible.
+Through the order book, there are only limited orders visible.
 The direct market orders are consuming the limit orders and are moving the price.
 If a lot of market orders (buy) hit the market (Ask) and there are no more sell limits (Ask) available on this special price the matching engine will move the price one tick higher.

 Facts about the market orders:

 - They consume buy (Bid) limits or sell (Ask) limits of the order book